 First, the agreeent has to be in writing, it has to address the specific dispute or issue in question only and it must set out the agreed obligations of both the employer and the employee.

 The employee must have received independent legal advice from a relevant independent adviser such as a solicitor.
 The adviser must be identified in the agreement and they must be insured to cover the risk of a claim from the employee in respect of any loss arising from the advice given.
 The agreement must also record that the requirements regulating the settlement agreement have been satisfied.

-Where these conditions are not all present, the agreement may not be lawfully binding on you, but it will remain so on your employer.
+Where these conditions are not all present, the settlement agreement will not provide an effective exception to the contracting out provisions and will not have the effect of settling statutory claims.
 Take advice to confirm your position.